fix8mt/fiber/README.md

 This is a modified and stripped down version of [boost::fiber](https://www.boost.org/doc/libs/release/libs/fiber/), with the main differences as follows:
 - x86_64 Linux only
 - single _header-only_
-- thread safe cleanup - fiber can be removed without needing it to 'return'
+- auto cleanup - fiber will be removed when it goes out of scope without needing it to 'return'
-- fiber stack will be released when fiber goes out of scope; can be enabled or disabled
-- `fcontext` implemented with inline assembly
+- fcontext implemented with inline assembly
-- `std::bind` can be omitted with args forwarded by ctor
+- std::bind can be omitted with args forwarded by ctor
-- default stack uses `mmap`, control structure allocated on stack; heap stack available
+- default stack uses mmap, control structure allocated on stack; heap stack available
 - custom allocator support, default protected stack
 - exception safe - all exceptions can be captured by a `std::exception_ptr` within the fiber, and can be rethrown by the caller
 - simplified API, rvalue and lvalue resume()
-- `f8_fiber_manager` printer
+- f8_fiber printer
 - supports any callable object with first parameter `f8_fiber&&` and returning `f8_fiber`
 - no scheduler, no boost::context
 - _de-boosted_, no boost dependencies